 - Use stealth to evade enemies, or engage them directly with crude weapons built from sticks and stones.

 I have a weird love/hate/love relationship with The Forest.
-On paper the game is everything I never ever ever wanted to enjoy or like: jump scares and gore and terrible things that creep into your house at night.
-And yet after hysterically laughing anytime someone mentioned the game to me, I actually went ahead and jumped into it with my sister a couple of years ago.
+On paper, the game is everything I never wanted to enjoy or like: jump scares, gore, and terrible things that creep into your house at night.
+And yet, after hysterically laughing anytime someone mentioned the game to me, I jumped into it with my sister a couple of years ago.

-It was as terrible as I assumed it would be- and yet.
+It was as terrible as I assumed it would be, and yet.
 We had a lot of fun.
-It’s one of the few sandbox style survival games that I’ve played where I’ve both completed AND paid attention to the story.
+It’s one of the few sandbox-style survival games I’ve played where I’ve both completed AND paid attention to the story.
 While my main focus in these games is never building – beyond the building necessary to secure my belongings and my body- friends who DO value building are full of praise for the building mechanics in this game.
-I have to admit I loooove the drag/extend to lay out a fence mechanic.
+I must admit I loooove the drag/extend to lay out a fence mechanic.
 So helpful.
-Not that it helps me make my fences straight, but that’s a whole different issue.
+Not that it helps me make my fences straight, but that’s a different issue.
 The combat, atmosphere, enemy AI, and survival-esque elements all combine to make the game a weirdly pleasurable experience – within all the horror.

 Pick it up.
 Bring a friend.
 Have fun.